FiltersBy-Erazure/PD2-Loot-Filter/README.md

 - After this, save the file to Diablo II\ProjectD2\filters\local.
 Be sure that it is saved as a .filter file

-- In the launcher under Item Filter Properties, click Local Author, select the file, then click Save Filter
+- In the launcher under Item Filter Properties, click Local Filter, select the file, then click Save Filter

 <img width="979" height="729" alt="image" src="https://github.com/user-attachments/assets/3c6ac94d-bac9-4585-b821-2823207b92ad" />